Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 To begin using ResortStrata, visit the registration page and create an account with your email address and a secure password.
 During registration you will also create your first organization — this is the top-level entity that holds all of your resorts, contacts, invoices, and team members.

-Once registered, you will be signed in automatically and taken to the portal dashboard.
+After signing up, we send a verification link to your email address.
+Click the link to activate your account, then sign in and you will be taken to the portal dashboard.
 You can update your organization name and details at any time from the settings area.

 The 30-day free trial